samuelndm/quota-monitor-lcc/README.md

-Script que monitora e auxilia os usuários dos LCCs (Laboratórios de Ciência da Computação), da Universidade Federal de Campina Grande, com suas respectivas cotas de espaços.
+Script that monitors and assists users of LCCs (Computer Science Laboratories), at the Federal University of Campina Grande, with their respective space quotas.